Connected components of the strata of the moduli space of meromorphic differentials

 Let $k\geq 2$.
 The pullback of the form $(1+1/z)dz$ by the map $z\to z^{k-1}$ gives $((k-1)z^{k-2}+(k-1)/z)dz$, \emph{i.e.} we get at infinity a pole of order $k$ with residue $-(k-1)$.
 In terms of flat metric, a neighborhood of a pole of order $k$ and residue $-(k-1)$ is just the natural cyclic $(k-1)$--covering of $V_R$.
-A neighborhood of a pole of order $k$ and a nonzero residue is done after proper rotating and rescaling.
+Then, suitable rotating and rescaling gives the local model for a pole of order $k$ with a nonzero residue.

 For flat geometry, it will be convenient to forget the term $2\imath \pi$ when speaking of residue, hence we define the \emph{flat residue} of a pole $P$ to be $\int_{\gamma_P} \omega$, where $\gamma_P$ is a small closed path that turns around a pole counterclokwise.